 If possible taking notes while the hail is falling can go a long way in helping provide information about the severity of the storm.
 Details about how long the hail fell, the size of the hail, and the direction the wind/hail came from.
 If you have an opportunity, taking a picture of some of the hail stones using a ruler or coin as a point of reference for size is also a good idea.

 After a storm rolls through your area, if you have a shingle roof, look for the mineral granules that may have washed off your roof before you climb up on the roof.
 Also look around your neighborhood.
 Have there been dents added to any cars or plants damaged?
 These can also be indicators of how bad the damage.

 If you do climb the ladder to check your roof, the first thing you will be looking for are granules that have not yet washed down your guttering.
 Also look to see where those granules have come off the shingles.
 Areas that show granule loss will have an exposed “fresh” looking shingle substrate where that area has not yet been weathered by the sun.
 Larger hailstones can produce a dents or visible damage points in shingle roofs’ surfaces.
 Signs of hail damage can be as subtle as a small dimple in a few shingles.
 If you suspect damage it is best to have your roof checked by reputable roofing professionals.

-When hail storms pummel roofs in Eden Prairie, Bloomington, St. Louis Park, or Edina, contact the roofing professionals at Midwest Exteriors Plus!
+When hail storms pummel roofs in Eden Prairie, Bloomington, St. Louis Park, or Edina, contact the roofing professionals at Midwest Roofing, Siding and Windows!
 We have the experience you need when going through the hail storm recovery process and know what the insurance companies expect.
 Your quality roofing and exteriors company, serving the Twin Cities for over 40 years.